Scheduled MonumentsEnglandNewcastle upon Tyne town defences: section of curtain wall including Sallyport or Wall Knoll Tower

 What is Newcastle upon Tyne town defences: section of curtain wall including Sallyport or Wall Knoll Tower?

-Newcastle upon Tyne town defences, section of curtain wall including Sallyport or Wall Knoll Tower, is a surviving fragment of the medieval fortifications that protected the town.
+Newcastle upon Tyne town defences: section of curtain wall including Sallyport or Wall Knoll Tower is a surviving fragment of Newcastle's medieval town wall, a defensive structure that originally enclosed the settlement in the thirteenth and fourteenth centuries.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019811.

 Who is responsible for protecting Newcastle upon Tyne town defences: section of curtain wall including Sallyport or Wall Knoll Tower?